madison-4/alx-system_engineering-devops/0x01-shell_permissions/README.md

 # About
-This directory contains short scripts for several shell permissions
+11;rgb:0000/0000/0000This directory contains short scripts for several shell permissions
 ## 0-iam_betty
 Change the user to Betty
 ## 1-who_am_i